Treatments we could recommend:

 Around 1 in every 50 men in England will have suffered lifelong ‘primary’ premature ejaculation, whereby there is an inability to delay ejaculation during sex most or every time causing feelings of embarrassment and frustration that could affect the individuals quality of life.

-Premature ejaculation may occur due to a wide range of causes, often including physical or psychological factors.
+Premature ejaculation occurs due to a wide range of causes, often including psychological and physical factors.
 It is important to treat premature ejaculation by addressing the underlying cause.
 Causes may include:

 - Relationship problems